||11 days/10 nights

 Day 8: Gura Humorului - Piatra Neamt - Bicaz Gorges - Red Lake - Sighisoara

 A La Carte breakfast at hotel.
 Begin your day with a drive south to Piatra Neamt for a tour of the only wooden synagogue in Romania (17 C).
 Continue to the dramatic Bicaz Gorges.
 Optional lunch in the resort of Lacu Rosu.
 Return in the afternoon to Transylvania to Sighisoara.
 Accommodation in either one of the three hotels in the Upper Town.
 Optional dinner at the Birthplace of Vlad Dracula.
 Accommodation at the 3* Hotel Sighisoara, Casa Wagner, or House with Antler.
 (B)

 Day 9: Sighisoara

 Before starting your walking tour of Old Sighisoara, attend an exclusive lecture on Vlad the Impaler - Dracula, what is truth and what fiction.
 Sighisoara is one of a kind.
 First settled in the late 12th century, it stands on a network of tunnels and catacombs.
 Legend has it that this is where the Pied Piper brought the children of Hamelin.
 Sighisoara is the place where the Vlad the Impaler Dracula was born in 1431.
 The Birthplace is one of the main tourist attractions.
 The rest of the day is at leisure OR drive to the fortified church of Biertan, a World Heritage Site for a visit of the former Seat of the Lutheran Bishops.
-Optional plum brandy and sausage tasting ($15 per person).
+Optional wine tasting.
 Accommodation in Sighisoara (B)